cjpablo92/cjpablo92/README.md

 #### Projects that i loved to work

-- Webapp + Archie: Split a monolithc Rails app into 2 new software pieces, a webapp built in next js that would store all the new pages that will interact via restfull APIs with the backend and a component library built using typescript and styled components to store all the generic/reusable components.
+- **Next js + React component library**: Split a monolithc Rails app into 2 new software pieces, a webapp built in next js that would store all the new pages that will interact via restfull APIs with the backend and a component library built using typescript and styled components to store all the generic/reusable components.
-- Marketplace vectors: Purely backend project
-- Fraud monitor:
-- Chargebacks administration:
+- **Marchine learning vectors**: Purely backend project built using Java 8, Spark Java, Guice, Elastic search and Google big table, on a microservices ecosystem.</br>
+The main gol was to store machine learning data vectors for online and offline traning and evaluation. </br>
+The challenge in there was managing the amount of data (millons of RPM and terabytes of information), and deliver the data for online evaluation (sync on a near-real-time basis) under 200ms of response time.
-- Genexus:
+- **Anomaly detection system**:
+- **Chargebacks administration**: Project built with Grails and Angular, to automate and manage chargebacks on a known payments platform in latin america.
+- **Genexus**: This a code generation platform to make programms easier to build, with no programming skills required.

 #### 🔭 I’m currently working on